the-control-group/angular-is-badass-presentation/slides/making-an-ajax-call.md

-#  Making an ajax call
+#  Building a Todo app
 ## (demo)